Catoosa County proclaims March Intellectual Development Disabilities Month

 "Intellectual development disability is a condition which today affects an estimated 4.6 million American children, adults, and their families," Patty said.
 "The most effective weapons for alleviating the serious problems associated with intellectual development disabilities are public knowledge and understanding."

-A handful of intellectually disabled persons and their families were in attendance for the meeting and were able to visit with commissioners before the meeting was called to order.
+A handful of intellectually disabled people and their families were in attendance for the meeting and were able to visit with commissioners before the meeting was called to order.

 "Lookout Mountain Community Services improves the quality of life for citizens of Catoosa, Chattooga, Dade and Walker counties by providing services to intellectually developmentally disabled persons and their families," Patty said.
 "Therefore, it is fitting to proclaim the month of March 2019 Intellectual Developmental Disability Month in Catoosa County, Ga."